 Born and raised in San Antonio, Thomas Aguillon is the child of a single mother who worked hard so that he could obtain a good education.
 Because of the example his mother set, he understands the value and benefits that come from hard work and determination.
 Now, it is his goal to give back to his community the same opportunities he was so generously afforded.
 As Rey Feo LXXII, he will continue his commitment to assist deserving students in fulfilling their dreams of attaining a college education.

 Thomas is a proud graduate of Central Catholic High School.
 He attended The University of Incarnate Word on a basketball scholarship, and graduated in 1997 with a B.A. in Public Policy Administration.

 Thomas has worked in the Government/Public Affairs field for 21 years and is currently the Director of Government Affairs for Charter Communications where he works on legislative and regulatory issues.
 Thomas oversees over 140 different municipalities and military installations in South Texas.
-In 2003 he was hired at Time Warner Cable (now Charter Communications) as a Business Development Coordinator and was promoted to Government & Public Relations Manager in 2006 and Director in 2007 and will celebrate his 16th anniversary in 2019.
+In 2003 he was hired at Time Warner Cable (now Charter Communications) as a Business Development Coordinator and was promoted to Government & Public Relations Manager in 2006 and Director of Government Affairs in 2007 and will celebrate his 17th anniversary in 2020.
 Before working with Charter, he served as the Chief of Staff to San Antonio City Councilmen for District 1, Bobby Perez and Roger Flores, Sr. from 1997 to 2003.

 As an active participant in the Rey Feo Consejo Educational Foundation since 2009, Thomas has been elected to represent the membership four terms as a Board Member, including two as an Executive Board Member and has served on three courts.
 In 2010, he was the Transportation Minister to Walter Serna, Rey Feo LXII, in 2015, was Prime Minister to Jon Gary Herrera, Rey Feo LXVII, and last year was Executive Minister to Fred Reyes, Rey Feo LXIX.
 Each time, Thomas gained more experience and knowledge.
 It is these experiences